Modern Jewish Philosophy

 Academic Conference: “Spinoza & Modern Jewish Philosophy”

 Stroum Lectures: “Spinoza as Revolutionary”

 May 21 & 23, 2017, 7:00pm

 Prof. Jonathan Israel

-The 2017 Stroum Lectures will be held in conjunction with the international conference on Spinoza and Modern Jewish Philosophy.
+The 2017 Stroum Lectures were held in conjunction with an international conference on Spinoza and Modern Jewish Philosophy.

-Together, the conference and the Lectures will explore the myriad ways in which Spinoza has contributed to the development of modern Jewish philosophy.
+Together, the conference and the Lectures explored the myriad ways in which Spinoza has contributed to the development of modern Jewish philosophy.

 Short essays from conference participants that consider Spinoza’s legacy and compelling questions in modern Jewish philosophy.